Primary Navigation Mobile

 How we test

-Value for money will be considered, too.
-Although it’s worth saying that with any model range from a pressure washer brand, you will always get what you pay for – and that includes the Karcher range with budget pressure washers to more premium models.
-However, if one model isn’t necessarily worth it over its less powerful sibling, we’ll mention so.
-All of this will be tied in with the product’s overall score.
+As Karcher machines are an investment we want to make sure value for money is worth purchasing.
+It’s worth adding that with any model range from the pressure washer brand, you will always get what you pay for, including Karcher’s budget pressure washers in comparison to its premium models.
+However, if one model isn’t necessarily worth it over its less powerful sibling, we’ll tie that in with the product’s overall score.

 Who tested them?